Etcheverry Hall

 Etcheverry Hall houses the Departments of Mechanical, Industrial, and Nuclear Engineering of the College of Engineering at the University of California, Berkeley.
-Etcheverry Hall is named after Bernard A. Etcheverry, professor of irrigation and drainage from 1915–51, who later served as chair of the Department of Irrigation and Drainage from 1923–51.
+Etcheverry Hall is named after Bernard A. Etcheverry, professor of irrigation and drainage from 1915 to 1951, who later served as chair of the Department of Irrigation and Drainage from 1923–51.
 Built in 1964, it is located on the north side of Hearst Avenue, across the street from the main campus.

 The basement of Etcheverry Hall housed the Berkeley Research Reactor between 1966 and 1987.

 Bernard A. Etcheverry

-Bernard Alfred Etcheverry was born in San Diego, California on June 30, 1881 and graduated from UC Berkeley in 1902.
-He married Helen Hanson on August 6, 1903 and together they had two sons, Bernard Earle and Alfred Starr.
+Bernard Alfred Etcheverry was born in San Diego, California, on June 30, 1881, and graduated from UC Berkeley in 1902.
+He married Helen Hanson on August 6, 1903, and together they had two sons, Bernard Earle and Alfred Starr.

 His first teaching appointment was to the Department of Civil Engineering at UC Berkeley, where he taught during the 1902–03 academic year.
 After that, he taught physics and civil engineering at the University of Nevada for two years before returning to Berkeley for the remainder of his career, from 1905 until his retirement in 1951.
 In addition to teaching, he served as an engineer for the construction of the Hearst Greek Theatre on the Berkeley campus.
 He moved into a new home in Kensington in 1953.

-Professor Etcheverry died on October 26, 1954 in New Haven, Connecticut.
+Professor Etcheverry died on October 26, 1954, in New Haven, Connecticut.